jfehrle/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

    .. cmd:: Hint {| Constants | Projections | Variables } {| Transparent | Opaque } {? : {+ @ident } }
       :name: Hint Constants; Hint Projections; Hint Variables

-      Sets the transparency flag for constants, projections or variables for the specified hint databases.
+      Sets the default transparency for constants, projections or variables for the specified hint databases.
+Existing transparency settings for individual items (e.g., set with :cmd:`Hint Opaque`) are dropped.
-      These flags affect the unification of hints in the database.
-      We advise using this just after a :cmd:`Create HintDb` command.
+      We advise using this command just after a :cmd:`Create HintDb` command.

    .. cmd:: Hint Extern @natural {? @one_pattern } => @ltac_expr {? : {+ @ident } }

       Extends :tacn:`auto` with tactics other than :tacn:`apply` and :tacn:`unfold`. :n:`@natural` is the cost, :n:`@one_pattern` is the pattern to match and :n:`@ltac_expr` is the action to apply.

+      We recommend providing a pattern whenever possible.
+Hints with patterns are tried only if the pattern matches without unfolding transparent constants (i.e., a syntactic match).
+Hints without patterns are always tried.

       .. note::